 Disposal for County Residents

-The County has access to two permanent HHW collection facilities to accept HHW from unincorporated County residents.
+The County has access to three permanent HHW collection facilities to accept HHW from unincorporated County residents.
 The locations are:

 Disposal for City Residents

 If you do not live in the unincorporated areas of the County, you will need to contact your city's HHW program for disposal information.
 Here is a current contact list by city.

 Disposal for Oil, Oil Filters, and Electronics

 Used oil, oil filters, and electronics can be recycled at many local businesses.
 Call the HHW Hotline (877-R-1-EARTH/877-713-2784) or search www.wastefreesd.org for a location nearest you.